EmilStenstrom/django-components/README.md

 Read on to learn about the details!

-# Release notes
+## Release notes

+*Version 0.28* introduces 'implicit' slot filling and the `default` option for `slot` tags.

-*Version 0.27* includes an additional installable app *django_components.safer_staticfiles*.
+*Version 0.27* adds a second installable app: *django_components.safer_staticfiles*.
 It provides the same behavior as *django.contrib.staticfiles* but with extra security guarantees (more info below in Security Notes).

 *Version 0.26* changes the syntax for `{% slot %}` tags.
 From now on, we separate defining a slot (`{% slot %}`) from filling a slot with content (`{% fill %}`).
 This means you will likely need to change a lot of slot tags to fill.
 We understand this is annoying, but it's the only way we can get support for nested slots that fill in other slots, which is a very nice feature to have access to.
 Hoping that this will feel worth it!